Observational signatures of forming young massive clusters: continuum emission from dense HII regions: Methods

 where $T_4 \equiv (T/10^4~{\rm K})$, $n_e$ and $n_p$ the electron and proton number densities, $h$ the Planck constant, $k_{\rm B}$ the Boltzmann constant, $g_{\rm ff}$ the Gaunt factor \citep[e.g.][]{Rybicki1986,Draine11a}.
 Regarding the dust opacity $\kappa_{\nu, {\rm d}}$, we use

 where $\lambda$ is the wavelength.
 The functional form of Eq.~\eqref{eq:dkappa} is valid for the far-IR range, and it has been typically assumed for the {\it Herschel} Infrared Galactic plane survey \citep[Hi-GAL, e.g.][]{Molinari10,Elia13}, which covers $70~\micron \lesssim \lambda \lesssim 500~\micron$.
-Note that in our RHD simulations the dust temperature $T_{\rm d}$ is computed by solving the monochromatic IR transfer using the Planck mean opacity given by \citet{Laor1993}.
+In our RHD simulations, the energy balance between the IR dust thermal emission, dust absorption of UV and IR photons, and gas-dust collisional energy exchange determines the local dust temperature $T_{\rm d}$.
+We use the Planck mean opacity given by \citet{Laor1993} for the monochromatic IR transfer.